 Driving on a flat tyre can be dangerous and may cause further damage to the tyre and wheel.
 If you suffer a puncture it is critical you pull up somewhere safe and either fit a spare tyre, make a repair, or call for roadside assistance.

+Breakdown policies generally include changing tyres, as well as puncture fixes.
 Roadside assistance operatives will be able to fit the spare wheel, or temporarily fix the puncture so the car can be driven to a garage.
 If the puncture cannot be fixed by the roadside, operatives will tow the vehicle to a garage within the terms and conditions of the policy.

 Note that if your vehicle is fitted with 'run-flat' tyres you may be able to reach a garage under your own steam.
 Run-flat tyres are designed to resist the effects of deflation, allowing the vehicle to be driven for a limited distance - usually 10 miles.
 This is normally sufficient to reach a garage where the problem can be fixed.
 However, if you suffer a puncture in a remote location far from a garage, you may need to call for roadside assistance.